Manage school pool use

-For example some sample rules you might want to consider include:
+For example, sample rules you might want to consider include the following.

 - Nobody is to swim alone.
-There must always be at least one pool supervisor present when the pool is in use.
+There must always be at least 1 pool supervisor present when the pool is in use.
 Additional supervisors are required as the number of people swimming increases.

-- Children under 8 must be actively supervised by someone who is at least 16, who can give immediate help.
+- Children under 8 years of age must be actively supervised by someone who's at least 16, who can give immediate help.